aymanish/ENG1-Team-13/README.md

 [Planning Overview](url)

 #### Weekly Snapshots
-Please note that the Red line on each snapshot signifgies the end of the respective calender week.
+Please note that the Red line on each snapshot signifies the end of the respective calender week.

 [18/11/2021](Weekly_Snapshots/Aut8.png)